Job, Career, Calling: Key to Happiness and Meaning at Work?

 I have observed the presence of different work orientations when advising students who are considering medical school.
 Many aspiring doctors are thwarted in their career paths by the rigors of the premed curriculum or the highly selective admissions process.
 When they need to seek other careers, advisors often assume they will want to select another helping or health-related profession.
 And those with a calling orientation might.
 But many premed students actually have a career orientation and are more likely to seek another prestigious, powerful, or high-paying field such as the law or investment banking.

 Wrzesniewski‘s research has also shown that most workplaces are evenly divided—with about one-third of workers falling into each of the categories.
 And as described above, within some professions it’s not uncommon to see the same three-way split among orientation.

 While there is no right or wrong orientation toward work, Wrzesniewski’s research shows that individuals who have a calling orientation report higher satisfaction with their lives and work, and are more likely to “craft” their jobs to fit their strengths and interests.
 Wrzesniewski describes the calling orientation as a “portable benefit” for those who are generally positive about a variety of work experiences.
 On the other hand, those who have a job orientation may simply find more meaning in activities outside of the work setting.

 So where do you think you fall in this classification system?
-Take a moment to think about how your orientation affects your motivation, your desire to continue with your career or find a new one, and your overall job/career satisfaction.
+Take a moment to think about how your orientation affects your motivation, your desire to continue with your career or find a new one, and your overall job or career satisfaction.

 Not sure?
 You can take a questionnaire to determine your preference.
 Click on this link to the AuthenticHappiness website at The University of Pennsylvania.
 Scroll down through the list of tests, and click on the “Work-Life Questionnaire” (currently the 14th questionnaire on the list).
 You will be asked to register (it’s free; just create a username and password) and take the quiz.
 It will only take a few minutes.